Mailman (City Letter Carrier)

 Do u have an LLV or something else

-Asked by dave over 7 years ago
+Asked by dave almost 8 years ago

 I use an LLV built by the Grumman corporation in the mid 1990s.
 Our office mostly has LLVs but more recently some carriers use a Dodge ProMaster which has a lot more capacity but isn't appropriate for curbside (mounted) delivery or dismount deliveries because it's a left hand drive vehicle (what most vehicles in the US are).
 We also have 2-ton USPS vehicles which are used by our mail collectors and parcel post drivers.
 I am only trained to drive an LLV of the 3 vehicles I mentioned.
 I feel most comfortable because it's also the smallest and most maneuverable.
 The main drawback is that in snowy or icy conditions it's very hard to control the vehicle safely.